lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab10.md

 ## Assignment

-You will write a simple role playing game simulator, in which two characters fight one round.
+You will write a simple role playing game simulator, in which two characters fight once.
 Your program should take the character info (name, experience points, and health points) as arguments on the command line, store the information about each character in a `Character` struct, and call a `fight` function that takes in pointers to the two characters and modifies them based